-Love it or hate it, celery is one of those ubiquitous kitchen staples everyone keeps around.
-It's a standard base vegetable in mirepoix (2 parts onion, 1 part carrot and 1 part celery, rough-chopped) for soups, stews and stocks, and its inimitable crunch is ever-important in stir-fries, not to mention pasta, tuna, chicken and green salads.
+Love it or hate it, celery is one of those ubiquitous kitchen staples every home cook keeps around.
+It's a standard base vegetable in mirepoix (2 parts onion, 1 part carrot and 1 part celery, rough-chopped) for soups, stews, smoothies and stocks, and its inimitable crunch is ever-important in stir-fries, not to mention pasta, tuna, chicken and green salads.
 Plus, it's a great source of vitamin C, vitamin K and antioxidants.

 What do you do, though, if your loved ones can't stand the taste?
 Where do you turn for that one-of-a-kind crunch?
 And what will you do when (if ever) you want the taste but not the texture?
 Here are a few celery substitutes to try on your own when you run out of celery stalks and celery leaves.

 1. Bok Choy